ckdev88/htmx-sqlite/README.md

 # htmx-sqlite
-Just goofing around with HTMX &amp; SQLite
+Just goofing around a bit with HTMX &amp; SQLite